Joecstarr/joe-starr.com/content/slides/mathday23.md

 ## Conway

-How did Conway compute 25 years of work in four hours?
+How did Conway compute 25 years of work in "a few hours"?

 ---